 CalPoly investigations initially suspected Kristin left on an unannounced vacation due to the holiday weekend, and would infamously not investigate her disappearance to the fullest extent.
 There were loose theories that Scott Peterson was involved as he attended CalPoly around the same time as Kristin, but he has been formally cleared of any involvement.

 Kristin was declared legally dead on the sixth anniversary of her disappearance.
-No evidence has ever been found.

 Last seen August 2007